 The WRDM Training Academy, currently registered at both the University of Johannesburg and the Quality Council for Trades & Occupations, were established to ensure that all fire and rescue operational staff members are trained and capacitated to such an extent that they exceed national norms and standards.
-The instructors are registered at the University a) Skill Enhancement:
+The instructors are registered at the University of Johannesburg and LGSETA on Assessor and Moderator level as well.
+We are also a member of the University of Johannesburg Quality Assurance committee.

 The training Academy of the Fire and Rescue Services plays a vital role in ensuring the readiness and competence of personnel in emergency response operations.
 Through comprehensive training programs, we strive to enhance the skills, knowledge, and resilience of our workforce, enabling them to safeguard lives and protect property.
+Key Achievements: